How do we deal with trauma?

 The third component of the worksheet directs you to write down the negative automatic thought, including any images or feelings that accompanied the thought.

-Next, you have an opportunity to create an alternative thought that can replace the automatic negative thought.
+You will have an opportunity to create an alternative thought that can replace the automatic negative thought.
 Using the evidence for and against the initial thought, you can come up with a thought that is more accurate.

 Overcoming Avoidance: Facing Your Fears